Shopify vs Amazon: Which Platform is Better in 2024 for Your Business Model?

 Marketing options with Shopify

-Shopify allows brands to use one of the oldest forms of digital communication– email– in order to sort out customers who would be interested in buying their products again or checking in on newly released products.
-Allowing brand’s to target just the right customer to their platform– not just anyone who might be browsing a specific webpage or app, but integration with social media channels.
+Shopify allows brands to use one of the oldest forms of digital communication – email – in order to sort out customers who would be interested in buying their products again or checking in on newly released products.
+This is particularly effective since Shopify provides eCommerce tools to integrate with social media channels.
+Shopify users can target just the right customer to their platform – not just anyone who might be browsing a specific webpage or app.
 Shopify even allows list building to snag phone numbers from willing customers in order to send out the occasional text message about upcoming sales and new product drops.
-It’s targeted marketing in its easiest and most effective way– brand’s merely have to sit back and relax (and automate the occasional email).
+It’s targeted marketing in its easiest and most effective way – brands merely have to sit back and relax (and automate the occasional email).

 Marketing options with Amazon